 How Many Calories are in a Glass of Wine?

-As January comes to a close, most folks are re-evaluating whether or not their New Year’s resolutions are working.
+Do you want to lose weight and worry all of those liquid calories you are consuming are making you fat?
+If the wine diet is your way of life then listen up!
 How many calories are in a glass of wine?
 That might be the first question that comes to mind for wine enthusiasts who are looking to lose weight in 2013.
 Wondering if all that wine drinking is weighing in on your waistline?

 Wine Oh TV’s Monique Soltani gets to the bottom of exactly how many calories you are consuming in each wine glass and uncovers the skinny on skinny wines with Certified Sommelier & Wine Consultant at Chambers Eat + Drink, Chiara Shannon.